microsoft/live-share/ISSUE_TEMPLATE.md

 <!--
 For VS problems, please use the "Report a Problem..." feature.
-See https://aka.ms/cascade/vsproblem In VS Code, Help > Report Issues can prefill these if you want.
-For feature requests, please include this info so we know if the request is tool specific.
+See https://aka.ms/vsls-vsproblem For feature requests, please include this info so we know if the request is tool specific.
 -->
 Product and Version [VS/VSCode]: